SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-handling-adjustments.md

 * Define the conditions under which refunds will be processed (e.g, time limits).
 * Document the policy for staffing training and donor communication.
 2. Configure Salesforce to provide full or Partial Refund
-* From the App Launcher (App Launcher), find and select Gift Transactions.
+* From the App Launcher, find and select Gift Transactions.
-* Click the paid gift transaction that you want to process a refund for.
+* Click the paid Gift Transaction that you want to process a refund for.
 * Click Related, and in the Gift Refunds section, click New.
 * Enter the refund amount and the refund date.
 * Select the refund status
 * Save your changes.
-* In the gift transaction record, update the status field as needed.
+* In the Gift Transaction record, update the status field as needed.
 3. Develop a Refund Request Form
 * Create an online form (using Experience Cloud or a similar tool) for donors to submit refund requests.
 * Include fields for all required information, ensuring clarity and ease of use.